openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 152: Incandescence level of compact fluorescent lamps

-Incandescence level of dimmable compact fluorescent lamps The virtual value set as a percentage level between parameters MIN (1%) and MAX.
+Incandescence level of dimmable compact fluorescent lamps
+<p&gtThe virtual value set as a percentage level between parameters MIN (1%) and MAX.
 (99%).
 The device will set to this value after the first switch on.
-It is required for warming up and switching dimmable compact fluorescent lamps and certain types of light sources.
+It is required for warming up and switching dimmable compact fluorescent lamps and certain types of light sources.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: 1</p&gt <p&gtAvailable values:</p&gt <p&gt1-99 (1-98%, 1% step) – level of brightness</p&gt

-Parameter size: 1B

-Default value: 1

-Available values:

-1-99 (1-98%, 1% step) – level of brightness
 Values in the range 1 to 99 may be set.

 The manufacturer defined default value is ```1```.